mkelk/goodtimes-supabase/README.md

 ### Start and stop local Supabase server

-Start the local Supabase server
+Start the local Supabase server.
+The normal Supabase interface is typically accessed at http://localhost:54323

 ```bash
 npx supabase start